junaga/example/base-10-rant.md

+## EDIT

+**I was wrong**, base-6 is mid (average). base-2 positional notation, or binary, is the best numeral system.
+Watch [this 1 hour video](https://www.youtube.com/watch?v=rDDaEVcwIJM) instead of reading my failure.

+---

 ## Decimal sucks

 Decimal, is a base-10 positional numeral writing system.
 It originated from humankind counting in batches of 10, using 10 fingers to reference count.